 - 50% of libraries report an increased understanding of, and interest in supporting Makerspaces.

-- 75% of teens surveyed report they would participate in another STEAM program.
+- 75% of patrons surveyed report they would participate in another STEAM program.

-- 70% of teens surveyed report an increased interest in pursuing STEAM careers or fields of study.
+- 70% of patrons surveyed report an increased interest in pursuing STEAM careers or fields of study.

 - Pilot Libraries chosen: December 15, 2012